CSCE-4901-Capstone/project-atlas/README.md

 Update npm and node version before starting Fall 2025:
     package-lock and package will not update on `npm install` until the following steps are taken

-    - Check for node versions using
+Check for node versions using

     - `nvm ls`
     - Look for the newest version of node
     - Install using `nvm install <version>` then use with `nvm use <version>`

-    how to run the FrontEnd:
+  How to run the FrontEnd:

     cd client
     npm run dev